Date World War 2 Began

 The Annexation of Austria and Czechoslovakia: 1938 – Acts of Aggression Ignored

 The Anschluss, or annexation of Austria by Germany in March 1938, followed by the Munich Agreement and the subsequent occupation of Czechoslovakia in 1938, represent further significant milestones.
-These events, while not involving immediate large-scale warfare, demonstrated Hitler's ambitions and the appeasement policies of the Western powers, which ultimately failed to deter further aggression.
+Day to day, these events, while not involving immediate large-scale warfare, demonstrated Hitler's ambitions and the appeasement policies of the Western powers, which ultimately failed to deter further aggression.
 The Munich Agreement, intended to prevent war, is now seen as a catastrophic failure of diplomacy, having only emboldened Hitler and contributed to the inevitability of a larger conflict.
 These acts of expansionism directly contributed to the atmosphere of fear and uncertainty that preceded the invasion of Poland.

 The Rise of Fascism and Nazism: A Deeper Historical Context